 TxHold Count: Enter a value from 1 to 20 to set the maximum number of BPDU packets transmitted per Hello Time interval.
 The default value is that occur in a specific region before the BPDU is discarded.
-The default value is 20 hops.

 5pps.

 Max Hops: Enter a value from 1 to 40 to set the maximum number of hops